ryankennedyio/ib-docker/README.md

 1) Check out the repo.

-2) `docker build -t <pick-a-name> .` from within the repo.
-You should build your own image rather than use one on dockerhub for security reasons.
+2) `docker build -t ryankennedyio/ib-docker .` from within the repo.
+You should build your own image rather than use one on dockerhub, because that isn't available anymore.

 3) Set your own environment variables as necessary in `docker-compose.yml`.
 This likely includes copying a `jts.ini` file in from a computer you have used IB on already.